Journal of Integrative Nursing and Palliative Care

 Comparing Self-Learning Skill Stations and Instructor-Led Courses for Cardiopulmonary Resuscitation Skill Retention Among Hospital Nurses: A Randomized Controlled Trial

-Written by Helena Novak Published on Vol 6, 2025
+Written by Helena Novak Published on Issue 2 Vol 6, 2025

 In-hospital cardiac arrest remains associated with high mortality, and effective cardiopulmonary resuscitation (CPR) is critical for patient survival.
 Conventional instructor-led (IL) CPR courses demand considerable resources, whereas automated, feedback-driven skill stations (SS) may offer a practical alternative for frequent skills maintenance.
 This study investigated whether CPR performance differs between IL and SS training approaches.
 One hundred twenty-nine hospital nurses were randomized Read More